noconnor29/mealie-backup/README.md

 # mealie-backup
 Project to automate [Mealie Recipe Manager](https://github.com/mealie-recipes/mealie) backups with a Python script via the Mealie API.
 Builds a Docker container to run the script and contains a Docker Compose to spin up the container and a Tailscale sidecar.
 Also included are systemd units to schedule and execute the compose file weekly.

+**NOTE**: The Mealie does not currently provide a mechanism to exporting backup files via API.
+Backup files are generated and stored locally on the Mealie instance.

 ## Structure
 ```